Harrison County School District

 The Harrison County School District is a public school district based in Gulfport, Mississippi, United States.

 In addition to serving portions of Gulfport and Biloxi, the district also serves the city of D'Iberville, the communities of Lizana, Lyman, Pineville, Saucier and Woolmarket, as well as most of rural Harrison County.

 History

 The Harrison County School District was created in 1957 as a result of a statewide reorganization plan passed into law by Mississippi Legislature.
 Districts coming together to form the new district were Pineville, Lyman, Orange Grove, Turkey Creek, North Gulfport, Woolmarket, D'Iberville, Saucier, Lizana and parts of the Dedeaux and the Sellers district.
 Past superintendents include R.L.
 Ladner, Esco Smith, R.D.
-"Bobby" Ladner, Henry Arledge, and Roy Gill.
-Mitchell King, appointed in 2021, is the district's current superintendent.
+"Bobby" Ladner, Henry Arledge, Roy Gill, and Mitchell King.
+William Bentz, appointed in 2024, is the district's current superintendent.

+Beginning in July 2023, the district began requiring students to wear clothing that matches the gender norms of the genders that they are designated as in the school computer system.
+According to The Advocate, this infringes on transgender students.